-Plaintiff Defenda nt Date Ca ase Crime/Accusat tion Document Surname Forename Surname Forename Initiat ed Description Туре Notes Ref.
-No. DD MM YYYY Police Price Trim Albert Ernest 23 11 1896 Theft of scent bottles Т Albert Price of South Street and George Ernest Trim of Priest Row, both said to be 10 years old, were charged with stealing 4 silver-topped cut glass scent bottles with a value of 10/6d from Augustus Walter of High Street on 21 November.
+Plaintiff Defenda nt Date Ca ase Crime/Accusat ion Document Surname Forename Surname Forename Initiat Description Туре Notes Ref.
+No. Police Price Trim Albert Ernest 23 11 1896 Theft of scent bottles т Albert Price of South Street and George Ernest Trim of Priest Row, both said to be 10 years old, were charged with stealing 4 silver-topped cut glass scent bottles with a value of 10/6d from Augustus Walter of High Street on 21 November.
 Both boys pleaded not guilty.
 The names of several individuals, presumed to be witnesses, were listed alongside this case in the petty sessions minutes, specifically: Louisa Walter, Arthur Western, Jane Price, Reginald Loxton, Amelia Loxton and Agnes Vincent.
 PC Upham and police serjeant Knight were also included in this list.
 There was no record in the minutes of the evidence presented but both boys were convicted of the crime.
 According to the minutes both boys were to be sentenced to 6 strokes of the birch rod and to be sent to a reformatory school for 5 years beginning in December 1896; the scent bottles were to be returned.
 However, documents prepared on the same day as the minutes of the petty sessions hearing recorded that both boys were to be sent to Shepton Mallet prison for 14 days before going on to reformatory school from 5 December and no mention was made of the birch rod.
 Albert Price was recorded as actually being 9 years of age according to his birth certificate and the son of Thomas Price, labourer, and Jane Price.
 Thomas Price earned 11/6d per week and was in constant employment, but very quiet and meek.
 His wife, Jane, was considered to be a bad character who had already served several terms in prison for various offences, including theft and the use of profane and obscene language.
 Albert Price was allowed to do much as he liked, had shown previous evidence of bad conduct and was one of a gang of boys who had turned to thieving.
 George Ernest Trim was noted as being 10 years of age and was the son of George Edwin Trim, ostler, and his wife, Harriet.
-George Edwin Trim earned 14/- a week and his wife, Harriet.
-George Edwin Trim earned 14/- a week and his wife, Harriet.
-George Edwin Trim earned 14/- a week and his wife 6/-, but neither was in constant work an 1896/144
+George Edwin Trim earned 14/- a week and his wife 6/-, but neither was in constant work and there were also three younger children at home.
+His parents clainmed that they had tried to discipline Ernest buth witho 1896/144